-Free TV Recycling Program ends in September
+Free TV Recycling ends for Michigan Residents

-ATR (Advanced Technology Recycling) announced today they will no longer be accepting residential drop offs after September 1, 2018.
+ATR (Advanced Technology Recycling) Grand Rapids Michigan announced today they will no longer be accepting residential drop offs after August 1, 2018.
 “The free program was rebooted during the Flint Water Crisis in 2016 and to date has prevented nearly 6 Million pounds of unwanted electronics containing large amounts of Lead from entering Michigan landfills.” said Brodie Ehresman a spokesperson for ATR.
 “While the eyes of the nation were fixated on Flints water ATR turned their attention to protecting the land” continues Ehresman.
 “We wanted to help and ATR was uniquely positioned to make a huge impact on reducing Lead and other contaminants destined to end up in Michigan landfills” said Ehresman.
 “So far we’ve diverted 3.3 Million pounds of CRT (Cathode Ray Tube) TVs and 2.5 Million pounds of old printers, flat panel devices, computers, phones and other misc electronics free of charge” continued Ehresman.

 Did the campaign work?

 “Free recycling programs like this are becoming increasingly hard to maintain because our logistics costs have increased dramatically” said Ehresman.
-Despite the increases, ATR launched an aggressive campaign that allowed collectors, counties and competing recycling companies an opportunity to funnel devices through ATRs program provided they met the Michigan OEM Take Back program guidelines and it’s done free of charge.
+Despite the increases, ATR launched an aggressive campaign in Michigan that allowed collectors, counties and competing recycling companies an opportunity to funnel devices through ATRs program provided they met the Michigan OEM Take Back program guidelines and it’s done free of charge.
 “The campaign was a total success” said Ehresman “we went from 163K in 2015 to 2.2M in 2016 which peaked at 3.1M in 2017”.
 Based on a 5 year report from the MDEQ collection volumes have been steadily dropping since 2014 as the old style CRTs are eliminated from the stream.

 Michigan does not have a landfill ban on CRTs (Cathode Ray Tube) TVs which contain an average of 4-8 pounds of Lead per TV.
 The unwanted electronics also contain a toxic mix of Mercury, Cadmium, Brominated Flame Retardants (BFRs) and Polyvinyl chloride (PVC), Polychlorinated Biphenyls (PCB) and should only be disposed of by a R2 (Responsible Recycling) certified company.
 Despite being the first state to initiate a mandatory bottle deposit Michigan has struggled to keep pace with other states recycling programs.
 According to a 2014 report roughly 435 Million dollars worth of recyclable materials were being land filled each year.
 Michiganders currently dispose of 49 billion cubic yards of material every year, 40 percent of which is recyclable and 35 percent of which could be composted.
 Governor Rick Snyder recently told reporters, “We got complacent” and later added “failing to boost the state’s 15% recycling rate has been one of the most disappointing initiatives I’ve had in my time as governor” Although previous programs have fallen short of what was expected more strategies are being considered and Gov. Snyder recently announced a 79 Million dollar Proposal designed to increase recycling and material recovery in Michigan.